ethhub-io/ethhub/ethereum-roadmap/serenity-phases/README.md

 **Important Considerations**

 * There will be a minimum amount of ETH stake needed in order to first bootstrap the beacon chain.
-This is defined as `CHAIN_START_FULL_DEPOSIT_THRESHOLD` in the spec.
+This is defined as `CHAIN_START_FULL_DEPOSIT_THRESHOLD` in the [deposit contract that will live on the Eth 1.0 chain](https://github.com/ethereum/deposit_contract/blob/master/deposit_contract/contracts/validator_registration.v.py#L69).
 Currently, this is set to 16384 validators needed.
 That would mean 524,288 ETH in total stake is needed.
 This would pay ~11% interest to stakers.
 * ETH rewards earned by validators won’t be transferable until Phase 2 of the Serenity roll-out as that is when state execution is implemented.
 * During Phase 0, all user transactions and smart contract computations will still occur on the Eth 1.0 chain.